 Essential Oils to Help with Breathing Difficulties and Congestion

 At this time of year there are so many winter bugs.
-Using essential oils for vaporisation in the home or workplace helps support the immune system.
+Using aromatherapy and essential oils for vaporisation in the home or workplace helps support the immune system.
 If the dreaded lurgy has already hit select essential oils to help with breathing difficulties and congestion.

 The following are some of the popular essential oils to support the respiratory system.
 Incidentally, many of these are trees.

 Boswellia carteri contains approximately 40% monoterpenes.
 Monoterpenes are antiseptic, bactericidal and antiviral (Clarke, 2002).
 However, Lawless (1995) notes constituents vary dependent on species of Boswellia used.
 West (2003) recommends frankincense for mucous conditions like catarrh and bronchitis.
 Monoterpenes aid in fighting infection.

 Renowned for its ability to slow down and regulate breathing.
 This is probably why it is often used as incense in meditation.
 Perhaps this effect on breathing, combined with the anxiolytic action, is why it is frequently found useful for asthma.

 This was always one of my favourite oils.
 It has got quite expensive though so I tend to use it less frequently these days.

 Cajeput, Eucalyptus, Niaouli, Ti-Tree – The Myrtaceae Family